subatomicdev/binance-futures-cpp/README.md

 ### Linux
+_NOTE: testing on Linux has been limited, I hope to improve this in the coming weeks_

 1. Build vcpkg: open shell in vcpkg_linux and run:  bootstrap-vcpkg.sh
 2. Install dependencies: in the same prompt run:
 ```